Quality site requirements

 - There are several pre-defined print sets and the ability to create additional print sets.

-- There is some discussion about a possible “QR” print set that has more of the detail forms than we normally print.
+- There is a “QR” print set that has more of the detail forms than we normally print.

 - A basic Fed + CO print set has been created and set to all Colorado sites.
 It will likely change as we gain more experience with it.